janaccensi/gemini_wm_remover/README.md

-# 🧹 WM Remover
+# 🧹 Gemini Watermark Remover

 A lightweight, efficient Python tool to automatically remove watermarks from images using a fixed binary mask.
+Right now it's using the gemini binary mask, but it can use any mask you want.
 This tool utilizes OpenCV's inpainting algorithms to seamlessly clean your images.

 ## ✨ Features